2010 Iraqi parliamentary election: Fraud allegations

 Prior to the elections there were already claims that Prime Minister Nouri al-Maliki's list was planning to rig elections.
 The fact that the government printed 26 million ballots, 35% more than are needed for all eligible voters led to claims by Ayad Allawi and his al-Iraqiiya list that these ballots were going to be used to commit fraud.
-According to the National Iraqi Alliance al-Maliki was abusing his powers as Prime Minister by distributing government land and plantations freely to tribal leaders to secure their votes, Maliki was also said to be giving expensive guns with gold emblems on them, to visitors.
+According to the National Iraqi Alliance al-Maliki was abusing his powers as prime minister by distributing government land and plantations freely to tribal leaders to secure their votes, Maliki was also said to be giving expensive guns with gold emblems on them, to visitors.
 Ibrahim al-Jaafari's Islah party accused the Maliki government of registering 800,000 fabricated names in rural areas and Baghdad so the government could use their names to vote in favour of Maliki while these people do not exist.
 The Sadr Movement complained that the government was arresting and detaining their supporters in the days prior to the elections to prevent them from voting.

 Leaders of al-Iraqiyya listed a series of alleged violations by Maliki claiming some of their votes had been removed from boxes and replaced by other ballots.
 A spokesman from the alliance released this statement: "Insistence in manipulating these elections forces us to question whether the possibility of fraudulent results would make the final results worthless.
 We will not stand by with our arms crossed," however analysts claimed Allawi might have listed these complaints for tactical reasons.
-Iraqiyya candidate Inistar Allawi also accused the Kurdistan Alliance of fraud in Kirkuk.
+Iraqiyya candidate Inistar Allawi also accused the Kurdistan List of fraud in Kirkuk.
 On the other hand, the Kurdish Gorran List alleged that Allawi's al-Iraqiya list had committed fraud in the city of Mosul.
 Ali al-Adeeb, a candidate for Maliki's State of Law Coalition alleged an election official has manipulated election results in favour of a rival candidate.